 When dreams of higher education meet financial reality, education loans become a lifeline for millions of students.
 But what happens when that lifeline becomes a burden too heavy to carry?
-Understanding education loan default isn't just about knowing the consequences—it's about protecting your financial future and making informed decisions that can change the trajectory of your career and life.
+Understanding education loan default isn't just about knowing the consequences — it's about protecting your financial future and making informed decisions that can change the trajectory of your career and life.

 Defaulting on an education loan is more than just missed payments.
-It sets off a chain of financial consequences: your credit score drops, your future loan eligibility is affected, and in some cases, it may even impact your job opportunities, especially in sectors that conduct credit background checks.
+It sets off a chain of financial consequences: your CIBIL score drops, your future loan eligibility is affected, and in some cases, it may even impact your job opportunities, especially in sectors that conduct credit background checks.

 At this stage, your education loan stops being a stepping stone for your career and turns into a financial burden that can follow you for years.

-Let's Explain Default to a 7-Year-Old
+Let's Explain Default Simply

-What You Should Know About Default?
+What You Should Know About Default

 The Default Domino Effect: Understanding the Consequences